AS97GitHub/LangTool-X/README.md

 ## Features

 - Cross-platform CLI tool
+- No external dependencies
 - Tested on Windows 10, Ubuntu 24.04, and Debian 12
-- macOS support is untested, but the program has no external dependencies and should work.
+- macOS support is untested but expected to work
-- No external dependencies
 - Long and short command-line options
 - Validation and diagnostics